Can You Be Evicted During Bankruptcy?

 Contact an experienced bankruptcy lawyer representing tenants in Queens, NY

 Mark E. Cohen, Esq. provides bankruptcy advice and representation for tenants in Queens and throughout New York City and its surrounding counties.
 To schedule a consultation, call 718-487-9979 or contact me online.
-My office is conveniently located on Queens Boulevard in Forest Hills.
+My office is conveniently located on Old Country Road in Westbury.